CS35L/bar-backend/docs/design.md

 ### GET `/api/unanswered-questions/<box-id>`

-Gets all unanswered questions in this box; password required for authentication.
+Gets all unanswered questions in this box.

-Query String: `?password=<pasword>`
+Here, password is required for authorization; the password is passed in a Authorization header, with the base64 encoded password being the Basic token.
+The format is `Authorization: Basic <token>`.
+For example, `Authorization: Basic cGFzc3dvcmQ=`.

 Returns a list of questions, with the index at their identifier (for answering them).